Enterprise Search on multisite

 Showing page 13 of 17

-A feature of WordPress Core that primes the term and/or meta caches after certain queries can result in performance issues and much longer than normal transaction times.
+Versions of WordPress Core prior to 6.3 prime the term and/or meta caches after certain queries.
+This can result in performance issues and much longer than normal transaction times.

 Performance issues can be caused by core WordPress queries that perform well when a site has a small amount of data, but as the volume of site content increases the queries require a longer amount of time to execute.